AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

     * To delete a segment

-      Select the last segment that is on the timeline, then on the toolbar, tap **[!UICONTROL Delete Segment.]** If two or more segments are selected, the Delete Segment feature is disabled.
+      Select the last segment that is on the timeline, then on the toolbar, tap **[!UICONTROL Delete Segment]**.
+If two or more segments are selected, the Delete Segment feature is disabled.

       You can only delete the last segment.
-For example, if you wanted to delete all the segments on the timeline, you must always select the last one, then tap **[!UICONTROL Delete Segment.]**
+For example, if you wanted to delete all the segments on the timeline, you must always select the last one, then tap **[!UICONTROL Delete Segment]**.

 1. Select a time segment to which you want to associate one or more thumbnail images.
 1. To the right of the video, tap the **[!UICONTROL Content]** tab.